jay76-a11y/AI_engineer_knowledgeTest/readme.md

 ### [POST] register
 this function will register the face inputted, I also do a simple image augmentation to add datas on the same label

-on register, it is needed to give path of the picture and also the label of the picture as in this example
+To register, provide the path of the picture and the label of the picture as shown in this example

 ```
 Invoke-RestMethod -Uri "http://127.0.0.1:8000/api/face/register?path=jenna.jpg&tag=jenna" -Method Post -ContentType "application/json"
 ```

 ### [POST] recognize
-this function will detect (predict) name of the given picture with KNN model. the reason why I use KNN is because the limitation of the data that I had to train a better model, so for this small project, I choose to use KNN instead this call will only take Path of the image
+this function will detect (predict) name of the person in the given picture with KNN model. the reason for using KNN is the limitation of the data available to train a better model, so for this small project, KNN is chosen this call will only take Path of the picture as shown in this example
 ```
 Invoke-RestMethod -Uri "http://127.0.0.1:8000/api/face/recognize?path=jenna.jpg" -Method Post -ContentType "application/json"
 ```

 ### [DELETE] face
-this call will delete the given name on the database and will also retrain the model with the updated data. the input for this call is the "Name" that need to be deleted from the database
+this call will delete the given name on the database and will also retrain the model with the updated data. the input for this call is the "label" or the name that need to be deleted from the database as shown in this example

 ```
 Invoke-RestMethod -Uri "http://127.0.0.1:8000/api/face?label=jenna" -Method Delete -ContentType "application/json"